Models

 Creating models

-If you would like to get or set data outside of the app on the server, you can create models directly via store.createModel().
+If you would like to get or set data on the server outside of the context of a request, you can create models directly via backend.createModel().

 • options: